 Once Boy Child was at preschool, I had time to take Girl Child to baby classes.
 I wanted to try something different this time so signed us up for Hartbeeps.
 It was certainly different.
 The first song we sang was “The Change Time Rap”.
 It was an experience and certainly an indicator of the bizarreness to come.
 I found myself doing many, very odd things at Hartbeeps.
 Brushing a teddy’s fur with a toothbrush, laying on the hard floor of a community centre, in the dark, pretending to sleep and wearing all kinds of fancy dress.

 Despite these oddities the classes were amazing.
 I was a bit put out when Girl Child lost interest and I found myself singing along with the songs, wearing a silly hat and giant sunglasses by myself, while she ran wild around the room.
+I’m not the only one who enjoyed them.

 Now that the children are older I quite miss the classes.
 They still do various activities and I happily ferry them there and back but it’s not quite the same as when we did it together.
 At least I don’t have to shave my legs anymore.